Minimal Port-based Teleportation

 The next theorem shows the best achievable performance in this setting: Alice optimises both measurements and the resource state using an operation $\widetilde{O}_A$ is given as:

-where $v_{\mu}\geq 0$ are entries of an eignevector corresponding to a maximal eigenvalue of the teleportation matrix $M_F$ used for computation of entanglement fidelity in optimal PBT~\cite{StuNJP}. \begin{theorem} The probability of success in mPBT, with $N$ ports, each of dimension $d$, when one uses rotated square-root measurements $\{\widetilde{O}_A\Pi_i^{AC}\widetilde{O}_A^{\dagger}\}_{i=1}^N$ from~\eqref{srm} is given by
+where $v_{\mu}\geq 0$ are entries of an eignevector corresponding to a maximal eigenvalue of the teleportation matrix $M_F$ used for computation of entanglement fidelity in optimal PBT~\cite{StuNJP}. \begin{theorem} The probability of success in mPBT, with the optimised resource state is given by

 where $m_{\alpha}, m_{\mu}$ denote multiplicities of irreps of $S(N-1)$ and $S(N)$ respectively in the Schur-Weyl duality. \end{theorem}

 \begin{proof} To prove expression for the probability of success $p_{succ}$ we use equation~\eqref{psucca} with $\widetilde{O}_A$ from~\eqref{expOA1} and explicit form of measurements presented in~\eqref{srm}: